 When applied to medicine, holistic means treatment for the whole person.
 It encompasses healing techniques that focus on the body, soul, and mind.
 Addiction is classified as a brain disease that has behavioral, social, and emotional ramifications, and not just physical consequences.
 In this vein, it makes sense that treatment methods that address the entire person and not just the physical aspects of the disease can be helpful.

 The National Center for Complementary and Integrative Health reports that close to 40 percent of American adults use some form of complementary and alternative medicine (CAM).
-Complementary techniques are used in conjunction with more conventional and traditional methods while alternative medicine is used instead of other forms of treatment.
-Examples of holistic methods used in addiction treatment include the following:
+Complementary techniques are used in conjunction with more conventional and traditional methods, while alternative medicine is used instead of other forms of treatment.

 Addiction treatment is not a one-size-fits-all kind of modality, and what works for one person may not work the same for someone else.
 Treatment methods should be individual and suited to each person specifically.
 Holistic forms of care are often viewed as more natural and spiritual than traditional medical methods, and this can be very appealing to many people.